p10rahulm/your-static-website/README.md

 7. Further, most websites completely differ in content, even if their functionality, look and feel are similar.
 8. This brings in the use of template pieces, which are standard pieces of code (html, css and javascript) which are **modifiable** and perhaps **extendible**.
 In these template pieces, a *certain functionality may be provided, the look and feel can be modified and content can be replaced*.
     - the same concept of templates can be extended even beyond web templates to all manner of code.
 Functions are a form of such templating.
-9. A collection of such template pieces that can be used to form a full website is called a *template for the static website generator*.
+9. A collection of such template pieces that can be used to form a full website is called a *theme for the static website generator*.

-**What does a template provide**
+### What does a template provide

 The template should provide the *scaffolding* (the html, css and javascript) needed to generate the website:

 1. A good way to think about a static generator is that it assembles a website from different parts.
 These parts are provided by the template